h6gs/wdi-project-1/README.md

 **How to play**

-The player starts in the top-left corner of the grid and has to use the buttons on the bottom to join the adjacent colors in the grid to ultimately fill the screen in any color.
+The player starts in the top-left corner of the grid and has to use the buttons on the bottom to merge the colors on the grid and ultimately fill the screen in any one color.

 It's rather theraputic.